Home Page Brochures Cards Newsletters Stationery Catalogs Folders Custom & Other Help Center

 You will have more control over the appearance of your printed piece if you convert all of the images from RGB to CMYK before sending them to us.
 When we receive RGB images, we do a standard-value conversion to CMYK, which may not be perfectly to your liking.
 We want you to be happy, so please, take the time to prepare your file properly.
 We cannot be responsible for sub-par results if you furnish your images in RGB.
 Even though monitors always use RGB to display colors, the colors you see on your monitor will more closely match the final printed piece if you are viewing them in the CMYK color space.

-Be aware that it is possible to see colors in RGB that you can't make with CMYK.
-They are said to be "out of the CMYK color gamut".
-What happens is that the RGB-to-CMYK translator just gets as close as possible to the appearance of the original and that's as good as it can be.
-It's something that everyone in the industry puts up with.
-So it's best to select any colors you use for fonts or other design elements in your layout using CMYK definitions instead of RGB.
+They are said to be “out of the CMYK color gamut”.
+What happens is that the RGB-to-CMYK translator just gets as close as possible to the appearance of the original and that’s as good as it can be.
+It’s something that everyone in the industry puts up with.
+So it’s best to select any colors you use for fonts or other design elements in your layout using CMYK definitions instead of RGB.
 That way, you will have a better idea of how they will appear in your printed piece.
-Here's a common example: many programs translate the 100% Blue in RGB into a somewhat purple-looking color in CMYK.
+Here’s a common example: many programs translate the 100% Blue in RGB into a somewhat purple-looking color in CMYK.
 We recommend a CMYK value of 100-65-0-0 to get a nice clean blue.
-Working in the CMYK color space allows you to select the CMYK recipe, or "screen build", that gives you the results you want.
+Working in the CMYK color space allows you to select the CMYK recipe, or “screen build”, that gives you the results you want.

-rgb colors
+rgb colors |

-cmyk colors
+cmyk colors |

-rgb colors
+rgb colors |

-cmyk colors
+cmyk colors |

-You most likely won't notice this kind of color shift in a color photograph.
 It is more likely to happen if you pick a very rich, vibrant color for a background or some other element of your layout.
-It probably won't look bad, it just won't look exactly the same.
+It probably won’t look bad, it just won’t look exactly the same.
 But it may not be noticeable at all either.

-To purchase a color guide with over 3,000 process colors with their CMYK screen percentages, please visit CreativePro at: http://www.pantone.com/shop/creativepro/creativepro_ss.asp?ProductID=23026&affiliate=creativepro or CDW at http://www.cdw.com/shop/products/default.asp?EDC=212012
+To purchase a color guide with over 3,000 process colors and their CMYK screen percentages visit the CreativePro Pantone store.

-Converting to CMYK Color Space
+Converting to the CMYK Color Space

 Here is a list of several common programs with instructions on how to make sure you are working in the CMYK color space.
 If your program or version is not listed here, don't worry.
 Most of these instructions will apply to all versions of a program.
 If at any time you need further help, please call us for assistance.
 We are happy to talk you through the steps needed to get your document into the CMYK color space.

-Microsoft Publisher 2000:
+Microsoft Publisher 2000

 Microsoft Publisher defaults to RGB.
 It is easy to convert everything to a CMYK color space or to start a new document using the CMYK color space.